kcoughlan/3v6line_shared_anchors_fow/README.md

 Within the 3line and 6line folders, subfolders exist for a 0deg analysis and a WWC analysis.
 Each folder contains subfolders for three IEC design load cases: DLC 1.6, DLC 6.1, and SLC.

-The results folder contains Matlab .mat files of the mooring lines and anchor loads for both 0deg and sweep.
+The results folder contains Matlab .mat files of the mooring line and anchor loads for both 0deg and sweep.

 Please reference the following for detailed information on the design and analysis of these systems:
 * Coughlan, K. (2024).
 Mooring systems for floating offshore wind: Mooring design, biocolonisation, and shared anchors [PhD].
 University of Massachusetts Amherst.